 - Parkinson's disease

 Boosts Heart Health

 Due to the high level of fatty acids, like omega-3, in hemp, hemp can aid heart issues.
-This is compounded by the inclusion of the EAA, arginine, within hemp, which turns into nitric oxide within the body.
+This is compounded by the inclusion of the EAA, arginine, within hemp, which turns into nitric oxide within the body (find out more about arginine, here).
 This is an essential factor in the dilation of veins and arteries, keeping blood vessel walls flexible and elastic.

 Overall, this helps to promote a good blood pressure, which is key in reducing the risk of heart disease, and other heart related illnesses.